 Digital marketing takes a lot of the other categories here under its umbrella.
 Taco Bell developed a brave digital marketing campaign incorporating its website, social media accounts and app called #ItsOnlyInTheApp

 Taco Bell was late launching their mobile ordering app and for that reason had to make a splash.
 In October 2014, Taco Bell blacked out its website and social media accounts leaving people a message saying:

 You can get a deeper insight into digital marketing here: Rebrandly.blog/DigitalMarketing

 Often overlooked, email marketing has been ranked among the most effective types of marketing in recent surveys of marketing professionals.
 Marketing emails that feature a call to action, product information, appointment or service reminders and sale offers can be sent directly to a current or prospective customer’s inbox.
 Thy key is to only send emails that are useful, engaging and desirable.

 Buzzfeed is using email marketing effectively, by including intriguing subject lines and engaging content.

 Learn more about email marketing here: Rebrandly.blog/EmailMarketing

 Guerilla marketing is accomplished by making an attention-grabbing splash.
 Examples include everything from graffiti on city buildings to publicity stunts, such as flash mobs – aka the ‘spontaneous’ gathering of a large crowd in a public space.
 Online, however, guerilla marketing is different.
 Find out more about it here: Rebrandly.blog/GuerillaMarketing

 This form of marketing is about attracting customers via content and interactions that are engaging, relevant and helpful.
 Inbound Marketing should catch the user in a natural flow, not interrupt their intended activities.
-For example, an ad that blocks out the content on a news story to inform the user about a product is not a proper way of doing inbound marketing.
+For example, an ad that blocks out the content of a news story to inform the user about a product is not how inbound marketing shuld be done.

 Inbound marketing can be done via one or a multi-channel campaign, using search engine marketing, blogs, and social media.